Alberto Magliozzi

-Alberto Magliozzi (born September 17, 1949, in Nettuno) is an Italian glamor photographer.
+Alberto Magliozzi (born September 17, 1949, in Nettuno) is an Italian glamour photographer.

 Magliozzi prefers to shoot in black and white instead of color, and uses analogue film instead of digital.
 His style has created a counter-trend, with him being credited as an originator of shooting with medium-format equipment.
 During his career, he has photographed many famous women.
 In some cases, his photography has created scandals.
 Articles about Magliozzi have appeared in various magazines, including Playboy and Penthouse.